it32bit/HA_CTRL/Doc/LogBook.md

 ## ISSUE-08

-Solution for error: unknown type name 'class' in ha_ctrl.hpp when included in main.c
+Solution for error: unknown type name 'class' in app_main.hpp when included in main.c
-Fix: Move all class LedController to a separate led_ctrl.hpp file and expose only C-compatible functions in the header.
+Fix: Move all class LedController to a separate api_gpio.hpp file and expose only C-compatible functions in the header.

 ## WARN-09 Related to C++